Special Amphibious Reconnaissance Corpsman: Individual Specialty Training

 Following this pipeline, the corpsman will be assigned to one of the Marine Corps Reconnaissance Battalions, Force Reconnaissance, MARSOC, or other USSOCOM command in order to be placed with a specific unit.
 Upon placement, corpsman will receive specialized occupational training in order to become a more qualified component of a team.
 SARC has many opportunities for schools in their training courses may include; HALO/HAHO military freefall parachuting, Advanced Air Operations: Jumpmaster or Parachute Rigger, Air Assault, Advanced radio communications, Diving Supervisor, Scout Sniper, Advanced Close Quarter Combat/Breacher School, CBRN defense, Language School, Naval Small Craft Instruction and Technical Training School, Surreptitious Entry, Unmanned Aerial Vehicle Operator, Advanced Driving Skills, Tactical Coxswain Course, Tactical Boat Crew Member Course, joint terminal attack controller, Ranger School, and Mountaineering.

 SARCs can later gain the Special Operations Independent Duty Corpsman (NEC L02A) qualification.
-On completion of this advance course, the Corpsman will be able to perform; Advanced Cardiac Life Support (ACLS), advanced paramedical skills, clinical diagnostics, basic surgical anesthesia, basic dental exams, and other routine and emergency medical health care procedures.
+On completion of this advanced course, the Corpsman will be able to perform; Advanced Cardiac Life Support (ACLS), advanced paramedical skills, clinical diagnostics, basic surgical anesthesia, basic dental exams, and other routine and emergency medical health care procedures.
 Supervise and manage critical medical procedures in combat or non-combat environments.
 This course is similar to the US Army's (SFMS) Special Forces Medical Sergeant (18D) course.

+Reserves

+After active duty: Reserve SARCs can be prior active duty SARCs/SOIDCs.
+L11A/LO2A NEC holding sailors can join the reserves and drill with 4th Reconnaissance Battalion as a SARC.

+Joining reserves without prior service: Alternately, prior to or after joining the Navy reserves, an individual may complete a PST screener proctored by the 4th Reconnaissance Medical Inspector/Instructor.
+If passed, the individual can be transferred to 4th Recon for drill and begin the SARC pipeline.
+A promising candidate can be transferred to 4th Recon without having completed Hospital Corpsman "A" school and Field Medical Training Battalion (FMTB), but only on a case by case bases.

+Link to more information and locations of Reserve Units: